helium/helium-wallet-rs/README.md

 Where `<address#>` is the wallet address for the wallet you want to send tokens to, `<hnt#>` is the number of HNT you want to send.
-Since 1 HNT is 100,000,000 bones the `hnt` value can go up to 8 decimal digits of precision. `<memo#>` is an 8 byte base 64 encdoded message.
+Since 1 HNT is 100,000,000 bones the `hnt` value can go up to 8 decimal digits of precision. `<memo#>` is an 8 byte base 64 encoded message.

-The default behavior of the `pay` command is to print out what the intended payment is going to be _without_ submiting it to the blockchain.
+The default behavior of the `pay` command is to print out what the intended payment is going to be _without_ submitting it to the blockchain.
 In the second example the `--commit` option commits the actual payment to the API for processing by the blockchain.